 Complete the online registration form to choose venue, calculate fees owing and complete the shopping cart checkout process.

 The fee for the 2-day live training, time-limited PCSWMM Professional 2D software and all materials is $995 for US and Canadian venues.
-The 1-day Advanced live training, time-limited PCSWMM Professional 2D software and the Urban Drainage Modeling workbook is $495 for US and Canadian venues.
-The additional materials can be purchased at a discounted price when attending the Advanced training.
+The 1-day Advanced live training, time-limited PCSWMM Professional 2D software and access to the online Urban Drainage Modeling workbook is $495 for US and Canadian venues.
 Full-time students are entitled to a 30% discount, with proof of status.

 Upon our receipt of the completed, required course evaluation, each participant will earn 1.5 Continuing Education Units or 3.0 CPDs in South Africa and 16 Professional Development Hours (PDH) in New York.